St. Luke, writer of the third Gospel

 This is how he lived Carlo AcutisIn intimate friendship with Jesus and in his constant presence, he understood that an authentic spiritual life was necessary for effective missionary action.
 When he was diagnosed with leukemia, he offered his sufferings "for the Lord, the Pope and the Church".

-As of April 6, 2019, the mortal remains of Carlo rest in the Sanctuary of the Despoilment of Assisi.
+Since April 6, 2019, Carlo's mortal remains have been at rest in the Sanctuary of the Despotate of Assisi.
 Pope Francis named him blessed on October 10, 2020.
 And on September 7, 2025, Pope Leo XIV proclaimed him a saint, together with Pier Giorgio Frassati.

 Canonization of St. Carlo Acutis

-Acutis considered the millennial saint is canonized together with Pier Giorgio Frassati on September 7th 2025 in St. Peter's Square by Pope Leo XIV, accompanied by thousands of people.
+Acutis, considered the millennial saint was canonized together with Pier Giorgio Frassati on Sept.
+7 2025 in St. Peter's Square by Pope Leo XIV, accompanied by thousands of people.

 Faustina Kowalska, Apostle of the Divine Mercy